-In order to comply with the requirements of being up-to-date in its payments or not presenting arrears as of the date of declaration of national emergency (note 1.B), and only for the purposes of this national emergency, it should be considered a criterion that the loan has no more than 15 calendar days past due as of February 29, 2020.
+In order to comply with the requirements being up-to-date in its payments or not presenting arrears as of the date of declaration of national emergency (note 1.B), and only for the purposes of this national emergency, it should be considered a criteria that the loan has no more than 15 calendar days past due as of February 29, 2020.

 The Bank may apply the accrual criteria for the accounting record of the interests associated with the retail loans that have been massively or individual rescheduled.
-In case these retail loans change to the past due accounting situation after the payment obligation is resumed according to the new schedule, the Bank must proceed to extort the uncollected accrued income, counting with six (6) months of term to make the return proportionally.
+In case these retail loans change to the past due accounting situation after the payment obligation is due according to the new schedule, the Bank must proceed to reverse the uncollected accrued income in up to six (6) months of term to make the return proportionally.

-In the case of non-retail debtors with credits that have been massively rescheduled, the accounting record of the interests associated must be carried out by the criteria of what is received.
-If the reschedule is carried out as a result of individual analysis, the accrual criteria may be applied.
+In the case of non-retail customers with credits that have been massively rescheduled, the accounting record of the interests associated must be carried out by the cash basis criteria.
+If the reschedule is carried out as a result of individual analysis, the accrual basis criteria may be applied.

-As of March 31, 2020, the Bank hasn't recorded massive rescheduling, in that sense, there is no recognition of interest on loans under the perceived method.
+As of September 30, 2020, the Bank hasn't recorded massive rescheduling, in that sense, there is no recognition of interest on loans under the cash basis method.

-Suspension of past due days counting
+ii.
+Freezing of past due days counting

-The counting of past due days of loans in default with more than 15 calendar days past due as of February 29, 2020, is suspended, likewise, the companies of the financial system may maintain the accounting situation of said loans, as long as the state of national emergency remain current.
-The number of past due days suspended as of February 29, 2020 must be considered for the loan classification process and for the requirement of regulatory provisions calculation during the months in which they remain suspended.
+The counting of past due days of operations with more than 15 calendar days past due as of February 29, 2020, was suspended, likewise, the financial entities may maintain the accounting situation of these loans, as long as the state of national emergency remain current.
+The freeze past due days as of February 29, 2020 must be considered for the loan classification process and for the regulatory provisions calculation during the months in which they remain suspended.